Being a goalkeeper is tough, right?

 Another really cool technical feature displayed by these gloves is the Pre-Curved technology that positions your hands in a catch-ready position by default.

 The last thing I want to talk about is how cool these gloves feel.
-Your hands will barely sweat at all thanks to the breathable material used in the conception of these Nike goalie gloves.
+Your hands will barely sweat at all thanks to the breathable material used in the conception of these goalie gloves.

 When gk gloves are worn by Gianluigi Buffon and Petr Cech, it already is quite a good indicator of their quality.